in the Middle East

 Suffering from long-standing conflicts, chronic water shortages and the consequences of climate change, the Middle East faces immense humanitarian needs, especially regarding water, sanitation and hygiene.
 These requirements are seen as one of the main priorities for most countries in the region.
 In Syria and Yemen, over 30 million people have been affected this year, as much of the local infrastructure has been damaged.

-In order to address these needs, the German-Jordanian University and Action Against Hunger, a leading international NGO in this field, called on Bioforce to co-design the first humanitarian master’s in water, sanitation and hygiene in the Middle East, which will be taught at the University from September 2020.
+In order to address these needs, the German-Jordanian University and Action Against Hunger, a leading international NGO in this field, called on Bioforce to co-design the first humanitarian master’s in water, sanitation and hygiene in the Middle East, which was launched at the University in February 2021.

 One of the top universities in the Middle East